ionut998/about_ruby/README.md

   validate :active, if: lambda { status.active? }
 ```

-## Differences between Lanbdas and Procs
+## Differences between Lambdas and Procs

 ### How arguments are handled
 For lambdas the number of arguments matters while for Procs they don't